SethRobertson/GitBestPractices/0main.md

     This is cutting your safety belt.

+* use `git repack -ad`

+    Unreferenced objects in a newly redundant pack will get deleted which cuts your safety belt.
+Instead use `git gc` or at least `git repack -Ad`

 * use git as a generic filesystem backup tool

     Git was not written as a dedicated backup tool, and such tools do